ingram-projects/animxyz/docs/content/sections/active-classes.md

 [Try it out](<?tab=examples&example=Mixing it Up#active-classes>)

 ::: note [Vue,React]
-The Vue and React libraries also expose an `xyz-appear` class and a full set of **appear** utilities and variables that you can use to define a specific animation for when an element initially appears on the page.
+The Vue and React libraries also expose an `.xyz-appear` class and a full set of **appear** utilities and variables that you can use to define a specific animation for when an element initially appears on the page.
 :::